Teen In-Person Courses

 Refer to our Policies page for a complete list of RISD CE’s policies, including our drop/withdrawal and refund policy.

 RISD’s attendance policy requires students to attend all classes regularly and promptly.
 Absences and tardiness are recorded daily on each student’s record and are considered by instructors when reviewing end-of-course feedback.
-Students missing a class should contact the instructor prior to the class being missed, for information on how best to keep up to date with assignments.
+If you will miss a class meeting, contact the front desk to alert program staff and instructors.
+Our team will provide information on missed assignments to stay on track.

-All Youth Program students are required to have emergency contact information included on their student profile.
-Students will not be able to participate in their class unless this is complete.
+All students in our youth programs are required to have emergency contact information included on their student profile.
+You will not be able to participate unless this is complete.

-We are excited for students to safely enjoy their learning experience this summer.
-Please review the following information and contact the Continuing Education office at risdce@risd.edu or 401 454-6200 if you have any questions.
+We are excited for you to safely enjoy your learning experience.
+Review the following information and contact the Continuing Education office at risdce@risd.edu or 401 454-6200 if you have any questions.

 RISD Campus

-RISD Public Safety will respond and contact further emergency services as needed in case of an emergency.
+RISD Public Safety will respond to on-campus injuries and emergencies, and contact further emergency services as needed.
+We do not administer, hold or store any form of medicine, including prescriptions.

 RISD is dedicated to the welfare and safety of all persons who participate in college-sponsored events.
-Most of the minors on our campus take part in programs through the RISD Museum, Continuing Education, and Project Open Door; however, there are also opportunities for third parties to run programs with minor participants on our campus.
-Because minors are a particularly vulnerable population, the college takes extra precautions to protect those who participate in activities, programs, and camps on our campus and under the authority and direction of the college at other locations.
-This reporting obligation includes information about suspected abuse, neglect, or inadequate care provided by a parent, guardian, or custodian/caretaker.
-For more information, refer to Protection of Minors in RISD Programs.
+The majority of Minors taking part in RISD programs visit us through the RISD Museum, Continuing Education and Project Open Door; however, there are also opportunities for third parties to run programs and camps with Minor participants on campus and under the authority and direction of the college at other locations.
+All staff, faculty, volunteers, student employees, and independent contractors who may interact with Minors and/or Vulnerable Adults on campus are governed by RISD’s Protection of Minors and Vulnerable Adults in RISD Programs policy.
+This policy specifies that any instance of suspected abuse, neglect, or inadequate care provided by a parent, guardian, custodian/caretaker, employee or volunteer must be reported.
+The reporting obligation also extends to RISD policy violations.
+Any Responsible Adult who violates this policy will be held accountable, personally and professionally, without exception and regardless of their status at RISD.
+For more information, refer to Protection of Minors and Vulnerable Adults in RISD Programs

 RISD Public Safety is staffed 24 hours a day and is the office to call for all emergencies.
 From RISD phones, dial ext.
-6666 or, from the outdoor blue emergency phones, pick up the receiver to be connected to Public Safety.
+6666.
+From the outdoor blue emergency phones, pick up the receiver to be connected to Public Safety.
 In an emergency on campus, a call to 401 454-6666 initiates a faster response than a call to 911.
 In an emergency off campus only, dial 911.
 Public Safety’s non-emergency extension is 6376 (from standard phones, 401 454-6376).

 30 Waterman Street, Providence, RI